RUTH K. BURKE

 The flagship iteration, located on the public grounds of the Illinois State University Horticulture Center,

-is situated as a living land acknowledgment.
+is positioned as a living land acknowledgment.

 Please send an email to ruthkburke @ gmail.com to learn more, or sign up for the mailing list on the Contact page!